 South Africa’s mining industry makes a significant contribution of around 8.2% to the national economy through extraction, processing and export of, amongst others manganese, platinum, gold, diamonds and chromite ore.
-Extraction of materials and minerals could be costly, dangerous, particularly in the case of underground mining and blasting and impacts the environment and land use.
+Extraction of materials and minerals is costly, dangerous, particularly in the case of underground mining and blasting and impacts the environment and land use.
 Mine engineering supports efficient and safe systems and processes of mineral extraction to minimise environmental and social risk.

 Mining engineers consult with geologists, geophysicists, economists and other professionals when evaluating and planning mines and mining operations.
 They work between an office environment and visiting mine sites to assess the effectiveness of designs and operations.